icetalker/filament-chatgpt-bot/README.md

 Go to admin panel, you will see a small icon in gray color on the bottom-right corner of every page.
 Click the icon, you will then see a chat panel.
 And now you can talk to OpenAI ChatGPT with the chat panel.
 Click the small icon again, the chat panel will become hidden again.

-By add the `OPENAI_PROXY` to `.env` file, you could use http proxy to connect ChatGPT.
+By optionally adding the `OPENAI_PROXY` to `.env` file, you could use http proxy to connect ChatGPT.
 Example as below:

 ```
 OPENAI_PROXY=127.0.0.1:8080